ruediger/help.github.com/_posts/2011-02-15-mac-set-up-git.markdown

 description: A quick guide to help you get started with Git
 ---

 <span class="intro">If you&rsquo;ve found yourself on this page, we&rsquo;re assuming you&rsquo;re brand new to Git and GitHub.
-This guide will walk you through setting both up, and explain a little about how everything works along the way.
-If you already have Git experience and just want the short version, read the <a href="http://help.github.com">technical walkthrough instead</a>.</span>
+This guide will walk you through the basics and explain a little bit about how everything works along the way.</span>

 ##<span>First:</span> Download and Install Git